The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 It's all on them.

-I know the pressure's just the opposite.
+I know the pressure is just the opposite.

-He's gonna make Pelosi mad.
+He's going to make Pelosi mad.

 I don't think they care about Pelosi anymore, frankly.

-I think I think she'd been marginalized.
+I think she's been marginalized.

 I really don't think they care.

-I think in fact she embarrasses him.
+I think, in fact, she embarrasses him.

 In fact, she did embarrass him.